hapax/hapax.github.io/assets/qgrav.md

 this question depends on how I label $P$.
 Like I said above, there is no quantum mechanics here.
-Once we add quantum mechanics, Nature itself enforces invariance under diffeomorphisms by swallowing bad questions with black holes.
+Once we add quantum mechanics, Nature itself enforces invariance under diffeomorphisms by shrouding ill-formed questions with black holes.

 #### What is quantum gravity even about?

+The moral is that, in quantum gravity, spacetime fluctuates.
+If I zoom in enough, these fluctuations are violent enough to form black holes, so there are no local observables.
+This is also suggested by the *classical* invariance of general relativity under relabelling points.
-If I can't ask whether an electron appears at $P$, what questions can I ask?
+But if spacetime itself is fluctuating, what questions can I ask?
-It depends who you talk to!
-In a sense, the questions you can ask depend on

 <!--- We can translate this dimensional argument into the language of -->
 <!--quantum field theory.
 Set $\hbar = c = 1$.
 Newton's constant $G$ -->